-- 1.18 DAs issued by other countries may be accepted by the UK CAA for pilots participating in Flying Displays in the UK where they provide a similar level of assurance to the UK system.
-The limitations imposed on pilots holding a DA issued in another country whilst displaying in the UK are the more restrictive of the limits specified in the pilot's DA or the limits imposed in the Flying Display Permission or by the FDD. - 1.19 Confirmation of the acceptability of holders of any other non-UK DA should be directed to the UK CAA GA Unit.
+- DAs issued by other countries may be accepted by the UK CAA for pilots participating in Flying Displays in the UK where they provide a similar level of assurance to the UK system.
+The limitations imposed on pilots holding a DA issued in another country whilst displaying in the UK are the more restrictive of the limits specified in the pilot's DA or the limits imposed in the Flying Display Permission or by the FDD. - 1.23 Questions concerning the acceptability of holders of any other non-UK DA should be directed to the UK CAA GA Unit. - 1.24 Non-UK Pilots may hold, if they wish, a UK DA provided they meet all the requirements specified in CAP 1724 and have been recommended to the CAA by a UK DAE.
+The limitations of the UK DA will apply to Flying Displays flown in the UK.

-13 Including MOD owned property
+15 Including MOD owned property

-14 Article 86(15)(a).
+16 Article 86(15)(a).

-15 Article 86(15)(b).
+17 Article 86(15)(b).

-- 1.20 Non-UK Pilots may hold, if they wish, a UK DA provided they meet all the requirements specified in CAP 1724 and have been recommended to the CAA by a UK DAE.
-The limitations of the UK DA will apply to Flying Displays flown in the UK. - 1.21 Alternatively, non-UK pilots who do not hold a UK DA or a national DA acceptable to the UK CAA, can apply for a UK DA Exemption using Form SRG1328.
+1.25 Alternatively, non-UK pilots who do not hold a UK DA or a national DA acceptable to the UK CAA, can apply for a UK DA Exemption using Form SRG1328.
 Details on the application process can be found in CAP 1724.